Usawis/Usawis/README.md

 <h3 align="left">Hi 👋, My name is Wisdom Usa.
-A software engineer in the making whose interest is to solve real-world problems with technology and help make the world a great place to live.</h1>
+A passionate techie and a software engineer in the making whose interest is to solve real-world problems with technology and help make the world a great place to live.</h1>
-<h3 align="center">A passionate techie</h3>

 <img align="right" alt="coding_gif" width="400" src="https://camo.githubusercontent.com/cae12fddd9d6982901d82580bdf321d81fb299141098ca1c2d4891870827bf17/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f313336302f302a37513379765349765f7430696f4a2d5a2e676966">